Skip to main content

 Run and verify

-1. If you want to use the Node.js agent rewriter CLI (currently only available in the version 4.X agent), add a RUN instruction and provide the command to invoke the contrast-transpile executable.
+1. If you want to use the Node.js agent rewriter CLI (currently available in the version 4.X and later of the agent), add a RUN instruction and provide the command to invoke the contrast-transpile executable.
 Then provide your application's entry point.

 RUN npx -p @contrast/agent --no contrast-transpile index.js